-Portadown Credit Union is a not-for-profit financial organisation.
-Portadown Credit Union is owned by its members who each possess shares in the organisation.
-Each year after running cost are accounted for, any ‘profit’ is returned to it’s members in improved services and/or in dividends on savings and in interest rebates on loans.
+Portadown Credit Union is a not-for-profit financial organisation- owned by its members.
+Each member own shares in the organisation and each year after running cost are accounted for, any ‘profit’ is returned to its members in improved services and/or in dividends on savings and in interest rebates on loans.
+In addition to helping local community projects over the year and creating local jobs.

-In 2017, members agreed at the Annual General Meeting (AGM) on the dividend and interest rebate to be paid out.
-To individual members this equated to a return of 1% on savings and an interest rebate of 40% on loans.
+In 2021, members agreed at the Annual General Meeting (AGM) on the dividend and interest rebate to be paid out.
+To individual members this equated to a dividend return of 0.50% on savings and an interest rebate of 20% on loans.

 Portadown Credit Union will remain member-focused to enable members to own and control their future.